mpanighetti/dnd5e-species/humanoids/desert-dwarf.md

 #### Distribution

-The sands of [Barria](https://github.com/mpanighetti/dnd5e-mote/blob/main/mote/esterfell/barria) immediately appealed to the desert dwarves who arrived in Esterfell's early waves of immigration.
-Desert dwarves are among the populations of [Mawlin](https://github.com/mpanighetti/dnd5e-mote/blob/main/societies/mawlin) tribes who wander the wind-blasted terrain.
+The sands of [Barria](https://github.com/mpanighetti/dnd5e-mote/tree/main/mote/esterfell/barria) immediately appealed to the desert dwarves who arrived in Esterfell's early waves of immigration.
+These dwarves can be found among the populations of [Mawlin](https://github.com/mpanighetti/dnd5e-mote/tree/main/societies/mawlin) tribes who wander the wind-blasted terrain.

 #### Traits